Custom Fields

 Using grid-template-areas¶

 Or you can use the grid.
-Each element will have it's name positioned as the grid-area:
+Each element will have its name positioned as the grid-area:

 type: custom:button-card